vinsharm-tibco/tci-flogo/samples/app-dev/connectors/postgresql_sample/readme.md

 In the connection, note that,
 1. Host - In this field we give public ip/public DNS of EC2 instance on which database is hosted.
 2. Maximum Connection Retry Attempts - maximum number of attempts to reconnect with a database server in case connection failure.
 Default value is 3
 3. Connection Retry Delay - number of seconds to wait between connection retry attempts.
-Default value is 5 in sec.
+Default value is 5 sec.

 ### The Flow

 If you go inside the app, you can see in flow we have 4 activities (Insert, Update, Delete and Query)  that perform some operations.
 Also in flow we have Log Message and Return Activity for getting the output.

 ![Sample Response](../../import-screenshots/postgres_screenshot/8.png)

 ### Run the application
 For running the application, first you have to push the app and then scale up the app.
 Then after sometime you can see your app in running status.

 ![Sample Response](../../import-screenshots/postgres_screenshot/9.png)
 ![Sample Response](../../import-screenshots/postgres_screenshot/10.png)
 ![Sample Response](../../import-screenshots/postgres_screenshot/11.png)
 Once your app reaches to Running state, go to Endpoints and for GET/tasks, select 'Try it Out’ option and then click on execute.

-Another option, If you want to test the sample in the Flow tester then follow below instructions: in flow, click on Test Button -> create Launch configuration -> click Next button -> click on Run
+Another option, If you want to test the sample in the Flow tester then follow below instructions:

+in flow, click on Test Button -> create Launch configuration -> click Next button -> click on Run

 ![sample Response] (../../import-screenshots/postgres_screenshot/12.png)
 ![Sample Response](../../import-screenshots/postgres_screenshot/13.png)

 ## Outputs

 1. Flow Tester

 ![Sample Response](../../import-screenshots/postgres_screenshot/14.png)

 2. When hit endpoints

 ![Sample Response](../../import-screenshots/postgres_screenshot/15.png)